 The note card should be specific, and concise – the instructions should include only what you need the employee to know or do.
 This includes any deadlines or important dates, and the action you want them to take.

 2 – Host Open Office Hours

-Office hours are a great, low-pressure way of providing an open avenue for your employees to get their questions answered in a one-on-one setting (much less intimidating than raising a hand in a large group).
+Office hours provide an open avenue for your employees to get their questions answered in a one-on-one setting (may be less intimidating than raising a hand in a large group).
 Find an open but informal space, like a breakroom or other open lounge area, and post up for a specific time frame.

 To maximize your time, try to promote your scheduled office hours a few days in advance.
 Word of mouth can help too: by asking people if they have any questions they’d like to share, you can direct their attendance to the office hours and tell them to bring a friend.
 Not only can you answer their personalized questions, you can put a friendly face and a tailored message to their participation in your plan.